 The Registration FAQ page and the resources below can answer most of your questions.

-Forms By Grade LevelEnrollment:All new students and families must come to the Shorewood Counseling Center and meet with Nikka Dieckman, Shorewood's Registration Secretary to enroll at Shorewood.
+Forms By Grade LevelEnrollment:All new students and families must come to the Shorewood Counseling Center and pick up paperwork from Nikka Dieckman, Shorewood's Registration Secretary to enroll at Shorewood.
 Please bring the following materials with you:

 - Immunization records

 - Prior high transcripts/middle school grades